2. Material accounting policy information

 d.
 Service Concession Arrangements

-The Group constructs or upgrades infrastructure (construction or upgrade services) used to provide a public service and operates and maintains that infrastructure (operation services) for a specified period of time.
+The Company constructs or upgrades infrastructure (construction or upgrade services) used to provide a public service and operates and maintains that infrastructure (operation services) for a specified period of time.
 These arrangements may include Infrastructure used in a public-to-private service concession arrangement for its entire useful life.

 Under Appendix C to Ind AS 115 - Service Concession Arrangements, these arrangements are accounted for based on the nature of the consideration.
 The intangible asset model is used to the extent that the operator receives a right (i.e. a concessionaire) to charge users of the public service.
 The financial model is used when the operator has an unconditional contractual right to receive cash or other financial assets from or at the direction of the grantor for the construction service.
 When the unconditional right to receive cash covers only part of the service, the two models are combined to account separately for each component.
 If the operator performs more than one service (i.e. construction, upgrade services and operation services) under a single contract or arrangement, consideration received or receivable is allocated by reference to the relative fair values of the service delivered, when the amount are not separately identifiable.